vistimi/infrastructure-modules/README.md

 ```

 For backing up the state in an S3 bucket, insert those only in the running terraform file, which would not be in `modules`.
-The backup name is usually `backup_name="terraform-state-backend"`.
+The backend name is usually `backend_name="terraform-state-backend"`.

 ```hcl
 terraform {